Fazenda Progresso Pulped Natural

 Since 2015

 In 2005, the Borré family sought to diversify the activities on their land and quickly recognised that the high elevations, plentiful rainfall, and rich soil found on their property were ideal to produce specialty coffee.
 The family’s youngest son, Fabiano Borré, spearheaded the coffee program, investing in state-of-the-art infrastructure and agricultural practices to ensure they could produce the very highest quality coffee possible.
-Fabiano has surrounded himself with an exceptional team and sought advice from some of the most respected professionals in the field, including Silvio Leite, founder of the Cup of Excellence and president of the Brazil Specialty Association, who has over 30 years of experience in coffee grading, tasting and quality control.
+Fabiano has surrounded himself with an exceptional team and sought advice from some of the most respected professionals in the field, including Silvio Leite, one of the founders of the Cup of Excellence program, who has over 30 years of experience in coffee grading, tasting and quality control.

-Today, some 530 hectares of the property are dedicated to coffee.
-This land is divided into five different plots: Progresso 1, Progresso 2, Floresta, Três Irmãos and São José, where only two varieties are grown: Catuaí 144 (Red Catuaí) and Topazio (a hybrid of Mundo Novo and Red Catuaí bred in Brazil in the 1960s).
-Lots are typically processed separately, depending on yields, using Fazenda Progresso’s meticulously designed infrastructure.
-Over the last decade, Fabiano has continued to experiment and invest in equipment and processes that will improve the quality of his coffee.
-He has implemented a robust quality control program, including a dedicated quality control lab with a talented cupping team headed up by Ednaldo Nascimento, who has worked with Progresso since 2010.
+Fabiano has implemented a robust quality control program, including a dedicated quality control lab with a talented cupping team headed up by Ednaldo Nascimento, who has worked with Progresso since 2010.
 This focus on quality was rewarded the first time Progresso entered coffee into the Cup of Excellence competition in 2015 and placed 15th – a fantastic achievement and testament to the hard work, resources, and focus that has been put into producing exceptional coffee.
 They also went on to place 20th in the 2017 Cup of Excellence.

-The Borré’s motto is ‘Mindful Coffee’.
+The Borrés’ motto is ‘Mindful Coffee’.
 This describes their commitment to acting mindfully and ensuring that their family values and vision (centring around excellence, innovation, and environmental and social responsibility) inform every decision they make and define how they do business.
-Fazenda Progresso’s people and their welfare are enormously important to the Borré family, and they take great care to create an excellent work environment for their staff.
-Buses are provided to and from work, and clean and welcoming lunch facilities and bathrooms have also been built on site.
-The staff also receive insurance, protective wear, sunscreen and biannual health check-ups by a resident doctor.

-More recently, the family has campaigned tirelessly to earn the broader region of Chapada Diamantina Geographical Indication for specialty coffee by Denomination of Origin — which they achieved in 2024.
+The Borrés’ business has always been managed and directed by family members and is now in its third generation of operation.
+Recently, the family has campaigned tirelessly to earn the broader region of Chapada Diamantina Geographical Indication for specialty coffee by Denomination of Origin — which they achieved in 2024.
 Geographical Indication recognises the human and environmental factors that result in the exceptional cup profile produced within a specific region, and this accomplishment is extremely meaningful to the local producing communities.
 Since 2021, Progresso have also sponsored a coffee competition that rewards smallholder producers in the towns surrounding the Chapada mountain range.
-By supporting the local coffee community, the Borrés hope to elevate the name of Chapada Diamantina and to encourage farmers to pursue quality-focused production, with the long-term goal of the region’s coffees fetching higher, more sustained and profitable prices.
+By supporting the local coffee community, the Borrés are elevating the name of Chapada Diamantina and encouraging the region’s farmers to pursue quality-focused production, with the long-term goal of the region’s coffees fetching higher, more sustained and profitable prices.

 ABOUT MUCUGÊ

-Located in Brazil’s state of Bahia, the town of Mucugê is considered the gateway to Chapada Diamantina’s historical mining region.
+Located in Brazil’s state of Bahia, Mucugê is considered the gateway to Chapada Diamantina’s historical mining region.
 It is the traditional home of the Maracás indigenous people, who bravely defended their land during the Portuguese invasion of Brazil in the seventeenth century.
 While they were eventually defeated by the foreign invaders, the nearby municipality of Maracás is named in their honour and located on their historical capital city.
 The word “mucugê” comes from the indigenous Tupi language (which was spoken by most First Nations People along Brazil’s coast), and it refers to the mucujé, or couma rigida plant, an edible sap tree found throughout the region.

 Due to the fierce battles that occurred and the mountain ranges that surround Mucugê, colonisation was slow to occur, however, in the mid-1800s gold and diamonds were found in the local rivers and waterways and the town quickly became the capital of the nation’s mining industry.
 Over the next century, the town rose in prominence as diamond mining boomed in Brazil — but its importance declined sharply as the industry faced competition from other countries and synthetic diamond production.
 In the 1960s and 70s, mining practically disappeared and Mucugê’s population dropped as low as 400 inhabitants.
 The land surrounding the town was left depleted and its population exhausted, as diamond mining is incredibly invasive and arduous.